daremat/es6-epf/README.md

 ### Functional spec

 This tutorial will guide you through the implementation of a simple memory game, that is mainly made of 3 views:
-* **the welcome view**, containing a simple form allowing the user to enter his name, the game size and a start button to launch the game
+* **the welcome view** (WelcomeComponent), containing a simple form allowing the user to enter his name, the game size and a start button to launch the game.
-* **the game view allowing** the user to play the memory game, flipping cards 2 by 2 until all the cards are turned upwards
+* **the game view allowing** (GameComponent) the user to play the memory game, flipping cards 2 by 2 until all the cards are turned upwards
-* **the score view**, congratulating the user, allowing to start a new game and showing him is performance time
+* **the score view** (ScoreComponent), congratulating the user, allowing to start a new game and showing him is performance time

 ![game mockup]